zype/zype-roku-scenegraph/Recipe.md

 #### Enrollment in Roku's Developer Program

-The Roku Developer Program can be enrolled in via [Roku's website](https://developer.roku.com).
+The Roku Developer Program can be enrolled in via [Roku's developer website](https://developer.roku.com).

 ## Creating a New App with the SDK template

 #### Generate your bundle

-1. In order to generate your Roku app using the SDK, you will need to first create an Roku app on the Zype platform.
+1. In order to generate your Roku app using the SDK, you will need to first create a Roku app on the Zype platform.
 If you have not done this yet, log in to your Zype account [here](https://admin.zype.com/users/sign_in), and click on the __Manage Apps__ link under the Publish menu in the left navigation.
 You will see a button to create a new app.
 Continue following the instructions provided within the app production software.

 ![Image to be provided](http://imagetobeprovided.com)